-- 1. Exfoliation of primary molars and canines At around 10 years of age, the first deciduous tooth in the posterior region, usually the mandibular canine sheds and marks the beginning of the second transitional period.
-Usually no crowding is seen before emergence except maybe between the maxillary first premolar and canine. - 2.
-Eruption of permanent canines and premolars These teeth erupt after a pause of 1-2 years following incisor eruption.
+1. Exfoliation of primary molars and canines At around 10 years of age, the first deciduous tooth in the posterior region, usually the mandibular canine sheds and marks the beginning of the second transitional period.

+Usually no crowding is seen before emergence except maybe between the maxillary first premolar and canine.

+2. Eruption of permanent canines and premolars These teeth erupt after a pause of 1-2 years following incisor eruption.
 The first posterior teeth to erupt are the mandibular canine and first premolar (9-10 years) followed by maxillary premolars and canine around 11-12 years.
 Most common eruption sequence is 4-5-3 in the maxilla and 3-4-5 in the mandible.
-Favorable occlusion in this region is largely dependent on: - Favorable eruption sequence. - Satisfactory tooth size- available space ratio. - Attainment of normal molar relation with minimum diminution of space available for bicuspids. - 3.
-Eruption of permanent second molars: the eruption of second permenant molars(upper&lower) they erupt at the age of 12 years old, and they occupy the same position of the permenant first molars and they usually developed below the maxillary antrum and situated in a high level in the maxillary tubersity, and it takes along path of eruption, but less than the path of eruption of canine, so , they subjected to less amount of crowding, usually when the maxillary second molar erupt they directed distally, occlusally and buccally, while for the lower second molars, they have a short path of eruption in spite of they developed at border of the ramus, but they directed mesially and the anterior occlusally, therefore they subjected to less amount of crowding, the malocclusion of second molars is very rare, and their impaction very rare, but sometimes the lower second molars may be impacted.
+Favorable occlusion in this region is largely dependent on:

+• Favorable eruption sequence.

+• Satisfactory tooth size- available space ratio.

+• Attainment of normal molar relation with minimum diminution of space available for bicuspids.

+3. Eruption of permanent second molars: the eruption of second permenant molars(upper&lower) at the age of 12 years old, it takes along path of eruption, but less than the path of eruption of canine, so , they subjected to less amount of crowding, the malocclusion of second molars is very rare, and their impaction very rare, but sometimes the lower second molars may be impacted.
 Before emergence second molars are oriented in a mesial and lingual direction.
 These teeth are formed palatally and are guided into occlusion by the Cone Funnel mechanism (the upper palatal cusp/cone slides into the lower occlusal fossa/funnel).
 The arch length is reduced prior to second molar eruption by the mesial eruptive forces.
 Therefore, crowding if present is accentuated